Explore Courses

 Non-Functional Requirements in Agile

 A common challenge for an Agile team is dealing with capturing non-functional requirements in a user story.
-The non-functional requirements can be written as user story and made available in the product backlog or sprint backlog.
+The non-functional requirements can be written as a user story and made available in the product backlog or sprint backlog.

 For example, “As an e-commerce website user, I want the website to be available for 99.99999%, so that I purchase products whenever I feel like”